How Parents Can Save Money On Taxes

 Most of you are probably already doing this, but if you become a parent in 2020, you’ll want to add claiming your child as a dependent to your tax checklist.
 For your child to be claimed as a dependant on your 2020 tax return, they must fall under a few guidelines.

 The child must be your child including adopted and foster children, sibling, niece, nephew or grandchild and they must be under 19 or under 24 and a student or permanently disabled.
 Additionally, the child has to live with you for more than half of the year and you must provide at least half of their financial support for the year.
-You can start filing your tax return online with IOOGO Tax DIY.
+You can start filing your tax return online with IOOGO Tax Pro.

 Child Tax Credit